buzz-lang/BittyBuzz/README.md

 ---------------

-To compile BittyBuzz to an .hex file that can be used with the Kilobot, you need _avr-gcc_ and related tools installed under `/usr/lib/avr/`.
+To compile BittyBuzz to an .hex file that can be used with the Kilobot, you need `avr-gcc` and related tools. `avr-gcc` is expected to be installed under `/usr/lib/avr/`.

 Type these commands: